Problems / Disadvantages of Lumineers®

 - Because of this difference in light handling, the veneer won't look truly life-like.

 (This is the exact same problem that occurs with dental bonding.
-This page explains and illustrates this issue in detail, just substitute the words "dental bonding" with "opaque veneer.")
+This page explains and illustrates this phenomenon in detail, just substitute the words "dental bonding" with "opaque veneer.")

 How traditional veneers differ.

-Because they are thicker, conventional porcelain veneers can be made out of comparatively less opaque porcelain, yet they are still able to mask dark tooth structure that lies underneath them.
+Because they are thicker, conventional porcelain veneers can be made out of comparatively more translucent porcelain, yet they are still able to mask dark tooth structure that lies underneath them.

 That means light will be able to enter into and reflect back out of them in a fashion that truly mimics the lustrous look of a natural tooth.
 (This page explains and illustrates this issue in detail.)

-A thicker veneer also offers the dental technician more opportunity to incorporate characterization and shading qualities into the veneer itself by way of using different shades of porcelain when it is made.
-(See images below.)
+Also, a thicker laminate generally offers the dental technician more opportunity to incorporate characterization and shading qualities into the veneer itself by way of using different shades of porcelain in its fabrication (see images below).
+(DiMatteo, 2009). [page references]

 Many people don't appreciate this difference.